Betsy Palmer: Personal life

 Palmer dated James Dean; the two met while working on an episode of Studio One television series.

 Palmer married Vincent J. Merendino, an obstetrician-gynecologist, in 1954, whom she met in New York on a blind date.
 They divorced in 1971 after 17 years.
 She had one daughter, Melissa.

+Death

 Palmer died of natural causes on May 29, 2015, at a hospice care center in Danbury, Connecticut.
 She was 88.